-As the name suggests, e-commerce is simply commerce conducted electronically.
-Nowadays, businesses are delegating more and more of their operations to the online arena, while the advertising and marketing activities are now predominantly conducted online, particularly in social networks.
-At the same time, a growing number of startups are fully established and managed in the cyberspace.
+Nowadays, businesses are delegating more and more of their operations to the online arena, while the advertising and marketing activities are now predominantly conducted online, particularly on social networks.
+At the same time, a growing number of startups are fully established and managed in cyberspace.

 These laws are intended to provide protection for sensitive business data against unauthorized access, use, disclosure, alteration, and/or destruction.

-Measures against computer crimes are generally undertaken by Cyber Police of Islamic Republic of Iran (FETA).
+Measures against computer crimes are generally undertaken by the Cyber Police of the Islamic Republic of Iran (FETA).

-Electronic Commerce Act addresses data messages (Art 10-16) and the obligations of parties entering into contracts in the virtual space.
-It also addresses consumer rights including the obligation of service and good providers to present the consumers with information affecting their decisions purchasing or accepting service terms of agreement.
+E-commerce Law and Cybersecurity in Iran Act address data messages (Art 10-16) and the obligations of parties entering into contracts in the virtual space.
+It also addresses consumer rights including the obligation of service and good providers to present the consumers with information affecting their decisions regarding purchasing or accepting service terms of the agreement.

-The followings are some actions that CCA declares to be criminal offences:
+The followings are some actions that CCA declares to be criminal offenses:

 Considering the growing threats of cybercrime, e-commerce business owners in Iran must embed security throughout their company’s operation and business strategy.
 Aside from ensuring network security, cyber leaders must be able to quickly counter threats, respond to incidents, and inform the managers.